Project-OSRM/osrm-backend/docs/profiles.md

 Looking at [car.lua](../profiles/car.lua) as an example, at the top of the file the api version is defined and then required library files are included.

-Then follows the `setup` functions, which is called once when the profile is loaded.
+Then follows the `setup` function, which is called once when the profile is loaded.
 It returns a big hash table of configurations, specifying things like what speed to use for different way types.
 The configurations are used later in the various processing functions.
-Many adjustments can be done just be modifying this configuration table.
+Many adjustments can be done just by modifying this configuration table.

-The setup function is also where you can do other setup, like loading elevation data source if you want to consider that when processing ways.
+The setup function is also where you can do other setup, like loading an elevation data source if you want to consider that when processing ways.

-Then comes the `process_node` and `process_way` functions, which are called for each OSM node and way when extracting OpenStreetMap data with `osrm-extract`.
+Then come the `process_node` and `process_way` functions, which are called for each OSM node and way when extracting OpenStreetMap data with `osrm-extract`.

 The `process_turn` function processes every possible turn in the network, and sets a penalty depending on the angle and turn of the movement.

 Profiles can also define a `process_segment` function to handle differences in speed along an OSM way, for example to handle elevation.
 As you can see, this is not currently used in the car profile.

-At the end of the file, a table if returned with references to the setup and processing functions the profile has defined.
+At the end of the file, a table is returned with references to the setup and processing functions the profile has defined.

 ## Understanding speed, weight and rate
-When computing a route from A to B there can be different measure of what is the best route.
+When computing a route from A to B there can be different measures of what is the best route.
 That's why there's a need for different profiles.

-Because speeds very on different types of roads, the shortest and the fastest route are typically different.
+Because speeds vary on different types of roads, the shortest and the fastest route are typically different.
 But there are many other possible preferences.
 For example a user might prefer a bicycle route that follow parks or other green areas, even though both duration and distance are a bit longer.

 To handle this, OSRM doesn't simply choose the ways with the highest speed.
-Instead it uses the concept of `weight` and `rate`.
+Instead it uses the concepts of `weight` and `rate`.
 The rate is an abstract measure that you can assign to ways as you like to make some ways preferable to others.
 Routing will prefer ways with high rate.

-The weight of a way normally computed as length / rate.
+The weight of a way is normally computed as length / rate.
 The weight can be thought of as the resistance or cost when passing the way.
 Routing will prefer ways with low weight.

-You can also set the weight of a way to a fixed value, In this case it's not calculated based on the length or rate, and the rate is ignored.
+You can also set the weight of a way to a fixed value.
+In this case it's not calculated based on the length or rate, and the rate is ignored.

-You should set the speed to you best estimate of the actual speed that will be used on a particular way.
+You should set the speed to your best estimate of the actual speed that will be used on a particular way.
 This will result in the best estimated travel times.

 If you want to prefer certain ways due to other factors than the speed, adjust the rate accordingly.
-If you adjust the speed, the time time estimation will be skewed.
+If you adjust the speed, the time estimation will be skewed.

 If you set the same rate on all ways, the result will be shortest path routing.
 If you set rate = speed on all ways, the result will be fastest path routing.
-If you want to prioritize certain street, increase the rate on these.
+If you want to prioritize certain streets, increase the rate on these.

 ## Elements
 ### api_version
-A profile should set api_version at the top of your profile.
+A profile should set `api_version` at the top of your profile.
 This is done to ensure that older profiles are still supported when the api changes.
-If api_version is not defined, 0 will be assumed.
+If `api_version` is not defined, 0 will be assumed.
 The current api version is 2.

 ### Library files
 The folder [profiles/lib/](../profiles/lib/) contains LUA library files for handling many common processing tasks.